Mortise and Tenon Joint

 Method #4 – Using a Router Table

-Probably the most versatile power tool for making a mortise and tenon joint is a router table.
+A router table is probably the most versatile power tool for making a mortise and tenon joint.
 Both the mortise and tenon can be cut with the router, with almost no cleanup to be done by other tools.

-For cutting the mortise, a straight sided bit, the width wanted for the mortise is used.
-The fence is set up so that the space between it and the outer edge of the bit is the same as the distance desired between the mortise and the edge of the board.
-A piece of tape placed on the table, marked to show the forward and back edges of the bit.
+For cutting the mortise, a straight-sided bit, the width wanted for the mortise is used.
+The fence is set up so that the space between it and the outer edge of the bit is the same as the distance desired between the mortise and the board’s edge.
+A piece of tape was placed on the table, marked to show the forward and back edges of the bit.
 Similar marks on the side of the stile will show where the mortise begins and ends.

 To use this setup, it’s advisable to make several cuts, removing no more than 1/8” of depth on each pass.
 Start the cut where the marks on the stile and tape align and end it when the other mark on the stile aligns with the other side of the blade.

-As an alternative to this, without using the router table but just using the router, a template can be made of the mortise to be cut and clamped to the rail.
-Adding a stop on the back side of the template, to help align it straight with the side of the stile is helpful.
-Then cut out the mortise in several stages, making the cut deeper each pass.
+As an alternative, without using the router table but just the router, a template can be made of the mortise to be cut and clamped to the rail.
+Adding a stop on the back side of the template to help align it straight with the side of the stile is helpful.
+Then,, the mortise is cut out in several stages, making each pass deeper.

-Cutting the tenon on the router table is much like cutting it on the table saw, with the exception that the router bit spins in the other axis.
-In order to cut it effectively, either a miter gauge or a sled is going to be needed, in addition to the fence.
+Cutting the tenon on the router table is much like cutting it on the table saw, except the router bit spins on the other axis.
+In order to cut it effectively, either a miter gauge or a sled, in addition to the fence, will be needed.
 The fence will determine the depth of the tenon; the height of the bit will determine how much material is being cut off, leaving the shoulder.

-Most router table miter gauges are not very effective, so it’s actually much easier to do this with a simple sled.
-All that’s needed is a piece of plywood that is determined to have an absolutely square corner between the fence and the forward edge.
-Attach a strip of wood vertically to this edge, to provide support to the rail when it is on edge.
-It is not necessary to add a strip to go into the table’s T-slot, as long as the sled is held snug up against the fence.
+Most router table miter gauges are ineffective, so doing this with a simple sled is much easier.
+All that’s needed is a piece of plywood determined to have a square corner between the fence and the forward edge.
+Attach a strip of wood vertically to this edge to support the rail when it is on edge.
+Adding a strip to go into the table’s T-slot is unnecessary as long as the sled is held snugly up against the fence.

-In all cases, when using a router table to make the cuts, it’s a good idea to make a test cut first, checking the setup.
-Cuts should be made in stages, so that the bit isn’t cutting off too much at one time.
+In all cases, when using a router table to make the cuts, it’s a good idea to make a test cut first to check the setup.
+Cuts should be made in stages so that the bit isn’t cutting off too much at one time.
 Heavy cuts, rather than light ones, are more likely to go wrong.

 Since the corner of the tenon will be square and the corners of the mortise will be rounded, one or the other will need to change.
-It’s easier to cut the corners of the tenon, rounding them, than it is to square out the corners of the mortise.
-This can either be done with a chisel, making a chamfer cut or with a file, rounding the corners.
+It’s easier to cut the corners of the tenon, rounding them than square out the corners of the mortise.
+This can be done with a chisel, making a chamfer cut, or with a file, rounding the corners.

 An Alternate to Mortise and Tenon

-Due to the difficulty of perfecting the technique of making mortise and tenon joints, two alternatives have been developed; doweling and biscuit joining.
-Before talking about doweling, I will have to say that biscuit joining doesn’t really do the same job as a mortise and tenon, even though it is touted as doing so.
+Due to the difficulty of perfecting the making of mortise and tenon joints, two alternatives have been developed: doweling and biscuit joining.
+Before discussing doweling, I must say that biscuit joining doesn’t really do the same job as a mortise and tenon, even though it is touted as doing so.
 The problem is that the biscuit doesn’t fit snugly in the slot cut by the biscuit cutter.
-Since wood glue is not gap-filling, this means there is a reduced amount of surface area contact, reducing the strength of the joint.
-The actual strength comes from the wood to wood bond of the rail and stile.
+Since wood glue is not gap-filling, there is a reduced amount of surface area contact, reducing the strength of the joint.
+The actual strength comes from the wood-to-wood bond of the rail and stile.

-On the other hand, dowels are an effective alternative for use in place of a mortise and tenon.
-While the dowels are not as strong as a mortise and tenon, providing a smaller cross-section, they do provide adequate glue surface for a solid joint.
-They are also faster and easier to install, if you have a doweling jig for drilling the holes.
+On the other hand, dowels are an effective alternative to a mortise and tenon.
+While they are not as strong as a mortise and tenon, providing a smaller cross-section, they do provide an adequate glue surface for a solid joint.
+They are also faster and easier to install if you have a doweling jig for drilling the holes.